guptasaumya/d3-histogram-generator/README.md

 # D3 - Histogram

 ## About
 A D3 code that generates a histogram, based on user's input for different distributions.
 You can choose the distribution and provide different parameter values.
-For e.g. Choose the normal distrudion button, provide 'mu' and 'sigma' value and click on submit and you'll see a histogram corrosponding to the values.
+For e.g. Choose the normal distributions button, provide 'mu' and 'sigma' values and click on 'Submit' and you'll see a histogram corrosponding to the values.

 ## Requirements
 1. Download d3.js from this site: